next-theme/theme-next-docs/source/docs/advanced-settings.md

 ### Injects

-We extended the hexo filter and added `theme_inject`, so user can add the desired custom content to any injection point.
+We extended the Hexo filter and added `theme_inject`, so user can add the desired custom content to any injection point.

 #### Synopsis